chunzie/chunzie-bot/README.md

 `/cancel` - To be used after an initial `/scan` command to stop the conversation.

 ## Installation
-The intended use case for this project is to be used in a [docker container](https://hub.docker.com/repository/docker/chunzie/chunzie-bot).
+The intended use case for this project is to be used in a [docker container](https://hub.docker.com/repository/docker/chunzie/chunzie-bot) which can be created using the `docker build` command.
 It requires several environment variables as well as a `/config/whitelist` file to exist.
 The `whitelist` file is a text file with no extension that includes at least one Telegram chat id that can use the bot.

 ### Environment variables
 **BOT_TOKEN** - Your Telegram bot API token.